dspeyer/dspeyer.github.io/magic.md

 **Scroll:** $2R^2 .
 Enables casting a specific spell without school knowledge (compatible magic source still required).

 **Spell Cast:** $5R^2 plus extras.
-Spells that require qualifications besides a magic source and a single school cost $100 extra.
+Spells that require qualifications besides a magic source and a single school cost $100 extra, or more if it's a rare qualification or one that anticorrelates with the school.
 Spells that will last longer than a day cost $50 per day to a max of $500.
 Ratings over 30 are not available without extraordinary contacts.

 Note: abilities that decrease a spell's rating for some casters (such as an artificer's discounted time metamagic) do not affect the cost.
 The fact that some casters have such advantages is already factored into the cost, and the law of one price applies.